-- Click Install Cluster.

-The Cluster Install Wizard displays.

-- 2 Follow the steps in the wizard to install your cluster.
+- 1. Click Install Cluster.
+The Cluster Install Wizard displays. - 2.
+Follow the steps in the wizard to install your cluster.

-For more information about prerequisites and system requirements, see Installing HDP using Ambari.
+For more information about prerequisites and system requirements, see Getting Ready.

+2.3.
 Setting Cluster Permissions

 After you create a cluster, users with Admin Admin privileges automatically get Operator permission on the cluster.
 By default, no users have access to the cluster.
 You can grant permissions on the cluster to other users and groups from the Ambari Administration interface.